Marcial Maciel

-In 2006, Pope Benedict XVI removed Maciel from active ministry, based on the results of an investigation that he had started in his previous role as head of the Congregation for the Doctrine of the Faith before his election as Pope in April 2005.
+In 2006, Pope Benedict XVI removed Maciel from active ministry, based on the results of an investigation by the Congregation for the Doctrine of the Faith in April 2005.
 Maciel was ordered "to conduct a reserved life of prayer and penance, renouncing every public ministry".
 He died in 2008.
 On March 25, 2010, a communiqué on the Legion's website acknowledged as factual the "reprehensible actions" by Maciel, including sexual abuse of minor seminarians.
 In May 2010, the Vatican denounced Maciel's actions and appointed a Papal Delegate to oversee the order and its governance.